Reading Time: 3 minutes

 How Can We Recognize the Signs that someone May Need Help?

 If you or someone you care about may be abusing methamphetamine, the first step to overcoming the problem is to recognize the possible signs of an addiction.
-Meth abuse, when left untreated, can quickly spiral out of control—but there is hope in numbers and making the decision to call 800-654-0987 for help could be the saving grace that prevents any further trauma associated with this terrible drug.
+Meth abuse, when left untreated, can quickly spiral out of control—but help can be the saving grace that prevents any further trauma associated with this terrible drug.

 According to the National Institute on Drug Abuse, there are some steps you can take to ensure that your loved one gets the help that he or she needs.
 These steps including recognizing the following symptoms of possible drug use early on and seeking professional help: